v6d-io/v6d/docs/notes/divein.rst

 Targeted design for distributed data sharing in big data tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By examing the practice of big data tasks such as numeric computing, machine learning and graph analysis carefully, we summerize that the data involved has four properites:
+By examining the practice of big data tasks such as numeric computing, machine learning and graph analysis carefully, we summarize that the data involved has four properties:

-+ distributed and each partioned fragment usually fits into memory;
++ distributed and each partitioned fragment usually fits into memory;
 + immutable, i.e., never modified after creation;
 + with complex structure, e.g., graph in CSR format;
 + required to share between different computation systems and programming languages.